alentwotime/deckchatbot-monorepo/docker/README.md

 1. Added version specification to docker-compose.yml (version: '3.8')
 2. Removed custom subnet configuration that was causing issues
 3. Created a batch file to set the DOCKER_API_VERSION environment variable
+4. Updated the batch file to set the Docker context to default
+5. Modified the batch file to use the simplified docker-compose configuration (docker-compose-simple.yml) to avoid image reference issues

 ## Additional Resources